mindplace/stack-for-yourself/_posts/2016-12-01-the-underestimated-importance-of-giving-talks-as-a-junior-dev.md

 ---
 layout: post
 title: "The Underestimated Importance of Giving Talks as a Junior Developer"
 shortnote: "You don't have to be an expert.
-Doing this will exponentially increase others' exposure to you so you can get interviews."
+You just need to get yourself in front of people."
 tags: [blog]
 ---

 I can't say enough about the positive qualities of giving talks as you are job-hunting, *especially* as a junior developer fresh out of coding bootcamp, a self-taught program, or college.
-But I'll try to condense my thoughts in this list of reasons why you should start pitching talk ideas to your local tech meetups.
+Here's my list of the most important reasons. however.

 ## 1. It makes you accountable to learning something really well.